ericmustin/knex_test/README.md

 # knex_test
 example to demonstrate knex integration workaround

-currently knex query not ending in `.then` will not be instrumented
+currently knex query not ending in `.then` will not be connected to rest of trace

 ## Setup